 - Don’t use earbuds/headphones in both ears so you can hear any warnings/dangers.

-GET SAFETY GEAR AT COST for students, faculty and staff!
+- DISCOUNTED SAFETY GEAR for Danforth students, faculty and staff:

-- You can purchase $15 bike helmets from Bears Bikes on the South 40.
+– Purchase a $15 bike helmet from Bears Bikes on the South 40.

 - City of St. Louis interactive bike map with street routes and greenway projects